-Elastic Load Balancer distributes traffic to instances that belong to the ELB group - generaly across multiple AZs.
+Elastic Load Balancer distributes traffic to instances that belong to the ELB group - generally across multiple AZs.
 One nifty features it that it allows us to offload SSL certs to load balancers instead of webservers!
 ELB configuration requires a protocol, a front end port, and a back end port.
-ELB are NOT free - there is a charge by the hour and per GB of usage.
+ELB are charged by the hour and per GB of usage.
 Only one SSL Cert per ELB.
-The max number of requests that can be queued is 1024, can only use one subnet per AZ; can use up to 5 Security groups and also features deletion protection.
+The max number of requests that can be queued is 1024, can only use one subnet per AZ and must be set up to use 2 AZ; can use up to 5 Security groups and also features deletion protection.

-There are two version of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL; layer 4) and Application Load Balancer (any port - just HTTP, HTTPS; layer 7).
+two three versions of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL; layer 4), Network load balancers (like classic but best for TCP at scale) and Application Load Balancer (any port - just HTTP, HTTPS; layer 7).
 ELBs do not have a defined IPV4 address but do support both IPV4 & IPV6.

 Lots of differences between externally and internally facing load balancers: